NeNorvalls/Numeral_Converter/README.md

 # Roman Numeral Converter

-This is a simple web application that converts standard numerical digits (Arabic numerals) into Roman numerals.
+This is a simple web application that converts standard numerical digits into Roman numerals.

 ## How to Use